Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 ---

-## Repository structure for scripts
+## Repository structure for Python scripts
-Custom Python and SLURM scripts are stored outside the main markdown page.
-The original analysis scripts remain in `scripts/`, while the *T. pseudonana* comparison is kept in a separate pipeline directory because it is submitted as a self-contained SLURM workflow.
+Custom Python scripts are stored in `scripts/` and are numbered according to their role in the analysis.
+Runnable shell and SLURM workflows are documented directly within the relevant workflow sections rather than listed as separate repository scripts.

 ```text
 scripts/